No. 1 seeds Sinner, Swiatek move into the third round at the US Open; Hurkacz and Korda ousted

 Paolini will next play No. 30 seed Yulia Putintseva.

+Other women's winners included No. 6 Jessica Pegula, No. 15 Anna Kalinskaya, No. 16 Liudmilla Samsonova and No. 18 Diana Shnaider.
+Pegula took out fellow American Sofia Kenin.

-No. 4 seed Elena Rybakina, the 2022 Wimbledon champion, withdrew from the tournament with an undisclosed injury before her second-round match, sending French qualifier Jessika Ponchet to the weekend.
+But No. 4 seed Elena Rybakina, the 2022 Wimbledon champion, withdrew from the tournament before her second-round match, sending French qualifier Jessika Ponchet to the weekend.

 “Unfortunately, I have to withdraw from my match today due to my injuries," Rybakina said in a statement.
 “I did not want to finish the last Grand Slam of the year this way but I have to listen to my body, and I hope I can close out the remainder of the year strong.”